Loss Lab

 Maria Bleitz (Master's Student)

-Maria is studying how climate change affects wetland habitat for migrating shorebirds that stopover in the U.S. Great Plains.
-Part of this work will involve analyzing movement and stopover habitat use data for GPS-tracked WIllets, and another to-be-determined aspect of the work will entail fieldwork to study stopover habitat.
-Maria's project continues research initiated by Postdoctoral Fellow Dave Londe, and she is co-advised by Scott and Dr. Craig Davis (also in OSU NREM)
+Maria is working on a study funded by the USGS South Central Climate Adaptation Science Center to evaluate how climate change affects wetland habitat for migrating shorebirds that stopover in the U.S. Great Plains.
+Part of this work involves analyzing movement and stopover habitat use data for GPS-tracked Willets, and Maria is also evaluating abundance and nutritional quality of invertebrates in two habitats that shorebirds differentially rely on during wet conditions (depressional wetlands) and severe droughts (both wetlands and shorelines of lakes).
+Maria is co-advised by Scott and Dr. Craig Davis (also in OSU NREM)

 Maria grew up mainly in Saline, Michigan, but has been lucky to live in several places.
 She earned her BS in Biology from Calvin University in 2020.
 Some of her research interests include wetland management, the implications of human-caused climate change, and bird behavior.
 Maria enjoys reading, using iNaturalist, foraging, trying new recipes, traveling, and getting drinks and food with friends.